alexzautke/JWK/README.md

 # C# JWKs - JSON Web Keys (RFC7517)
 This repository provides an implementation in C# of RFC7517 (JSON Web Keys).

-`Notice: The current implementation has not been used in a production environment.`
+`Notice: The current implementation has been used in a production environment.`
-<br>`Here be dragons.
+<br>`However, no support will be offered for this project.
+Here be dragons.
 Please fill any bugs you may find.`

 ## Getting Started